18F/api-standards/README.md

 If you don't have a support channel specific to your API, you can use the issue tracker at [GSA-APIs](https://github.com/GSA/GSA-APIs/issues).
 Be sure your support team subscribes to issues there.

 ### 7. Provide An OpenAPI Specification File
 The API documentation should provide a clear link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification).
-This specification was formerly known as the Swagger specfication.
+This specification was formerly known as the Swagger specification.
 This specification file can be used by development or testing tools accessing your API.

 Using Version 2.0 or later of the specification is recommended.
 Information about versions can be found here: [OpenAPI Specification Revision History](https://swagger.io/specification/#revisionHistory).